 In the fall of 2016, the exhibition "Tubach + Tubach: Preservation" took place at the Gallery 1516 in Omaha, NE.
 This unique show highlighted the work of father and daughter--and their respective interests in cultural and environmental conservation.
 This comprehensive exhibition of 45 works featured Lisa's work and the paintings of her father, Allan Tubach.

-Her work has also extended to collaborative efforts with other art forms.
-Most recently, in March 2017, her work was featured in the Absolute Music Chamber Series in Lansing, Michigan, which presented "Vox Balaenae (Voice of the Whale)," by composer George Crumb.
+Her practice has also extended to collaborative efforts with other art forms.
+In March 2017, Tubach’s work was featured in the Absolute Music Chamber Series in Lansing, Michigan, which presented "Vox Balaenae (Voice of the Whale)," by composer George Crumb.

-She has been awarded several residency fellowships including the Hospitalfield Centre for the Arts in Arbroath, Scotland; La Cité Internationale des Arts in Paris; the Vermont Studio Center in Johnson, VT; and the Dorland Mountain Artists Colony in Temecula, CA. In addition, Tubach’s interests in ecology have resulted in other research opportunities, including volunteer efforts at the Cape Eleuthera Institute in the Bahamas, where she assisted in data collection on the health of coral and related fish populations.
+She has been awarded several artist residencies, including the Whiteley Center / Friday Harbor Laboratories / University of Washington; Hospitalfield Centre for the Arts in Arbroath, Scotland; La Cité Internationale des Arts in Paris; the Vermont Studio Center in Johnson, VT; and the Dorland Mountain Artists Colony in Temecula, CA. In addition, Tubach’s interests in ecology have resulted in other research opportunities, including volunteer efforts at the Cape Eleuthera Institute in the Bahamas, where she assisted in data collection on the health of coral and related fish populations.
 As a part of these recent efforts, she also completed coursework in Tropical Coastal Ecosystems Management through the University of Queensland.

-Her work is included in the following permanent collections: the U.S. Department of State/Monrovia, Liberia; the Museum of Nebraska Art; and private collections in Boston, New York, Tokyo, Kansas City, Omaha, Atlanta and Chicago.
+Her work is included in the following permanent collections: the U.S. Department of State/Monrovia, Liberia; the Buffet Cancer Center/UNMC in Omaha, NE; the Museum of Nebraska Art; and private collections in Boston, New York, Tokyo, Kansas City, Omaha, Atlanta and Chicago.
 Originally from Omaha, NE, she received a B.A. from Macalester College, an M.F.A. from Michigan State University, and a certificate in digital video production from New York University.
 She holds the position of Professor of Art in the School of Art, Design and Art History at James Madison University, teaching in both the undergraduate and graduate programs.